 Samaneh Roghani (1984) is a multi-disciplinary Iranian artist based in Malmö, Sweden.
 She has a Bachelor of Photography from Azad University, Tehran, as well as a BFA and MFA from Malmö Art Academy.
-She is currently an IA-Resident at the Artists at Risk (AR)/Immigré Artists (IA)-UNICORN residency in Malmö.
+In 2021, Roghani was an IA-Resident at the Artists at Risk (AR)/Immigré Artists (IA)-UNICORN residency in Malmö.

 Roghani works with a variety of media and techniques, bringing photography and video together with a focus on installation art to generate multi-sensory experiences which combine visual, auditory and tactile elements.
 Through her work, she creates powerful immersive experiences, weaving personal stories together with universal narratives of struggling for a better life.